Regularized Halfspace Depth for Functional Data: Numerical Studies

 \section{Numerical Studies}

 \autoref{ssec_4_1} describes the design of the simulation study along with different types of magnitude and shape outliers under consideration.
-The performances of the RHD and the proposed outlier detection method are respectively evaluated in \autoref{ssec_4_2} and \autoref{ssec_4_3}.
+The performances of the RHD rankings and the proposed outlier detection method are respectively evaluated in \autoref{ssec_4_2} and \autoref{ssec_4_3}. {Finally, \autoref{ssec_4_4} devotes to study the robustness of the RHD-based median.}

-The performance of the RHD is evaluated based on (i) the depth ranks of the outliers in \autoref{ssec_4_2}, and (ii) the proportions of falsely/correctly detected outliers in \autoref{ssec_4_3}.
-For the first study, we compared RHD with other depth notions including MBD \citep{LR09}, extremal depth (ED) \citep{NN16}, as well as the $k$-th order integrated depth by \cite{NGH17}, denoted as $\mathrm{Nagy}_k$ with order $k \in \{1,2,3\}$.
-In the second study, we compared our proposed outlier detection method against functional boxplot \citep{SG11} constructed based on either the MBD or the ED, and with the method introduced in \cite{NGH17}.
-All these methods are implemented in R packages \texttt{fdaoutlier} and \texttt{ddalpha}.
-Since all outlier detection methods are able to benefit from transformations, e.g., computing derivatives of the original curve, (\citealp[cf.][Section~3.1]{NGH17}; \citet{DMSG20}), we consider only detection methods based on the original curves for simplicity.
+The performance of the RHD is evaluated based on (i) the depth ranks of the simulated outliers in \autoref{ssec_4_2}, (ii) the proportions of falsely/correctly detected outliers in \autoref{ssec_4_3}, {and (iii) the mean squared errors (MSEs) of the RHD-based medians in \autoref{ssec_4_4}}.
+For the first study, we compared RHD with other depth notions including MBD \citep{LR09}, extremal depth (ED) \citep{NN16}, as well as the $k$-th order integrated depth by \cite{NGH17}, denoted as $\mathrm{ID}_k$ with order $k \in \{1,2,3\}$.
+In the second study, we compared our proposed outlier detection method against functional boxplot \citep{SG11} constructed based on either the MBD or the ED, and with the outlier detection method introduced in \cite{NGH17}.
+These methods are implemented in R packages \texttt{fdaoutlier} and \texttt{ddalpha}.
+Since all outlier detection methods are able to benefit from transformations, e.g., computing derivatives of the original curve, (\citealp[cf.][Section~3.1]{NGH17}; \citet{DMSG20}), we consider only detection methods based on the original curves for simplicity. {The third study compares the MSEs of medians based on the different functional depths mentioned above.
+All these methods are implemented in R packages \texttt{fdaoutlier} and \texttt{ddalpha}.}